 We are young women: unconventional on the Iowa farm scene, to say the least.
 We’re grounded in this landscape and driven to make a difference in this place, so maybe you’ll be seeing more lady farmers in the future!
 Get to know us more:

 Hannah Breckbill grew up in Lincoln, Nebraska.
 She’s been farming since 2009 when she interned as a CSA manager at World Hunger Relief outside of Waco, Texas.
 She moved to Decorah, Iowa in 2010 to work at Rock Spring Farm and was part of Land Stewardship Project’s Farm Beginnings and Journeyperson programs where she crafted a vision (and a business plan!) for her farm.
+She also participated in LSP’s racial justice and community organizing cohorts.
 After a brief stint at Seed Savers Exchange, she founded Humble Hands Harvest in 2013.
-Hannah is currently finishing the Savings Incentive Program with the Practical Farmers of Iowa and serves on the board of Northeast Iowa Peace and Justice Center.
-Besides loving growing things very very much, Hannah plays upright bass with klezmer/Balkan band Martiza.
-She is queer, a Mennonite, and spends her winters dreaming, fermenting things, and traveling with peacemakers and craftmakers.
+Hannah participated in the Savings Incentive Program with the Practical Farmers of Iowa and now works as a trainer for their “Labor 4 Learning” program.
+She serves on the board of Northeast Iowa Peace and Justice Center and the Iowa Food Hub, and she volunteers as a facilitator for Our Whole Lives Sexuality Education for all ages.
+Besides loving growing things very very much, Hannah plays upright bass with klezmer/Balkan band Martiza and an up-and coming bluegrass band, Squirrel Tail.
+She is queer (instagram @queerdirt), a 4-part harmony-singing Mennonite, and spends her winters dreaming, fermenting things, building community, and traveling with peacemakers and craftmakers.